Welcome to SaveTheGuns.com!

 "On every question of construction (of the Constitution) let us carry ourselves back to the time when the Constitution was adopted, recollect the spirit manifested in the debates, and instead of trying what meaning may be squeezed out of the text, or invent against it, conform to the probable one in which it was passed."

-Thomas Jefferson letter to William Johnson, June 12, 1823
+Thomas Jefferson letter to Justice William Johnson, June 12, 1823

 Many millions of United States Citizens believe that the Second Amendment ONLY refers to each State's power to form militias.
 This is simply not the case.
 The Second Amendment does indeed refer to the right to keep and bear arms as an individual right.